LBakerDev/spoiledVeggies/README.md

 ##Built with:

-HTML
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-EJS - template engine
+- EJS - template engine
-Node.js - for backend processes
+- Node.js - for backend processes
-Express - Web framework
+- Express - Web framework
-MongoDB - Database
+- MongoDB - Database

 ##Deployment

-Deploy through Heroku.
-Heroku will pull latest push from Github and deploy app once tests pass.
+I'm hosting this on Heroku.
+I have Heroku set to watch the master branch for the latest push and travis to test endpoints.
+Once tests pass with travis, the app deploys.

 ##Author: